Design of Experiments (DOE) with JMP®

 Definitive Screening Designs

 Now you can design experiments to separate the vital few factors that have a substantial effect on a response from the trivial many that have negligible effects.
 If a factor’s effect is strongly curved, a traditional screening design may miss this effect and screen out the factor.
 And if there are two-factor interactions, standard screening designs with a similar number of runs will require follow-up experimentation to resolve the ambiguity.
-Wouldn’t it be nice if you could solve the ambiguity in the first place without follow-up experimentation?
+JMP now supports block designs.
+Wouldn’t it be nice if you could resolve the ambiguity in the first place without follow-up experimentation?
 With definitive screening designs, you can.

 Hard-to-change variables, such as the temperature of an industrial oven or the location of a cornfield, exist in the real world.
 A completely randomized design might require such factors to be reset with each run.
 Clearly, this would be impractical or cost-prohibitive.
 The designed experiment most appropriate for such situations is called a split plot.
-JMP produces I-optimal split-plot, split-split, and strip-strip designs.
+JMP now supports the addition of covariate factors in design.
+The software produces I-optimal split-plot, split-split, and strip-strip designs.
 JMP generates the design and includes the appropriate random-effect restricted maximum likelihood (REML) model as part of the table that contains the experimental design.